The outdoors of Nice, Cannes & Monaco

 one of the best things to do in Monaco

-What a panoramic descent you are about to make and a beautiful hilltop village you will walk accross !
-You start from the little town of La Turbie, overlooking the Principality of Monaco and known for the Trophée d’Auguste.
-Then, you follow the crest of the plateau from La Cime de la Forna to a spot just before the Fort de La Revère.
-Up there, you can enjoy constant views over the shoreline between Cap d’Aïl and the Cap Ferrat peninsula.
-Finally, from this last spot, you walk all the way down to the sea, 2,150 feet !
-Mind-blowing !
-But, naturally, you can have a halfway stopover at Èze village.
+What a panoramic descent you are about to make and a beautiful hilltop village, Èze, you will visit!
+You start from the pretty little town of La Turbie, at the top of an escarpment that overlooks the Principality of Monaco.
+Then, you follow the crest of the plateau from La Cime de la Forna.
+Up there, you enjoy varied views over the shoreline between Cap d’Aïl and the Cap Ferrat peninsula.
+Finally, you walk all the way down to the sea, 2,150 feet!
+Mind-blowing!
+However, you may naturally have a stopover in the village of Èze, at midway down.

 Rating : challenging (great elevation loss)